Learn About Retrograde Ejaculation

 What is the outlook (prognosis) for Retrograde Ejaculation?

-If the problem is caused by a medicine, normal ejaculation will often come back after the drug is stopped.
+If the problem is caused by a medicine, normal ejaculation will often come back after the medicine is stopped.
 Retrograde ejaculation caused by surgery or diabetes often can't be corrected.
 This is most often not a problem unless you are trying to conceive.
 Some men do not like how it feels and seek treatment.
 Otherwise, there is no need for treatment.

 What are the possible complications of Retrograde Ejaculation?